CharlesTuan/Simulador_de_AFN/README.md

-LEITURA DO ARQUIVO DE RESPOSTA:
+LEITURA DO ARQUIVO DE RESPOSTA